Bolesław III Wrymouth: First marriage

 Older historiography referred to an unnamed second son born from the marriage of Bolesław and Zbyslava.
-Gallus Anonymous wrote that this son was born around 1107–08.
+Gallus Anonymous wrote that this son was born around 1107–1108.
 According to Oswald Balzer, he died shortly after birth.
-However, Karol Maleczyński believed that he never existed, noting that the sources who provided the year of 1105 as Władysław II's date of birth (Rocznik świętokrzyski and Rocznik kapitulny) were probably mistaken.
+However, Karol Maleczyński believed that he never existed, noting that the sources that provided the year of 1105 as Władysław II's date of birth (Rocznik świętokrzyski and Rocznik kapitulny) were probably mistaken.

 Second marriage

 Salomea of Berg (c.
-1093/1101 – 27 July 1144), his second wife, was German, the daughter of Count Henry of Berg-Schelklingen.
+1093/1101 – 27 July 1144), his second wife, was German, the daughter of Henry I, Count of Berg.
 The marriage took place in January or February 1115.
 This union was connected with the signing of a peace treaty between Poland and Bohemia.
-Salomea came from a powerful family, who, having supported the opposition after the death of Emperor Henry V in 1125, lost its political influence at the court of Lothair III.
+Salomea came from a powerful family, who, having supported the opposition after the death of Emperor Henry V in 1125, lost their political influence at the court of Lothair III: